rlawjdghek/rlawjdghek.github.io/_posts/Paper&Knowledge/2021-08-14-paper_tips.md

 12. <u>To tackle them</u>, we propose a residual learning framework to make the learning process stable and efficient.
 [Distilling Knowledge via Knowledge Review.]

+13. Whereas the knowledge distillation enables utilizing the large network <u>in a condensed manner</u>, the inference on such large network, a.k.a. the teacher network, <u>becomes an ultimate burden of its practical usages.</u> [Refine Myself by Teaching Myself: Feature Refinement via Self-Knowledge Distillation]

 #### Background

 1. Figure.3 illustrates the thress types of outliers that often serve as a <u>de-facto-standard</u>: [Revisiting time series outlier detection: definitions and benchmarks.]